· 25 February 2020 ·

 Robert Devereux was a comely, charming youth who grew older but not up.
 Throughout his life his behaviour was marked by the snits and sulks of a spoilt child, followed by frantic glee after a tantrum removed a thwart.
 His personality was all Freudian id.
 His words were impassioned, his gestures grandiose, his actions disproportionate to their causes.
 Had Doctor Lopez read the DSM he’d have diagnosed the patient as bipolar.
 As it was, the doctor diagnosed a different malady and the patient made him pay for it.
 Disproportionately.

 And books, once.
 On the return voyage from Cádiz in 1596 (lots of sacking and burning but no Spanish treasure), Essex acquired a large pile of books.
 They were looted from the library of the Episcopal Palace in the Portuguese town of Faro, his share of the plunder before Faro too was sacked and burned.
-In 1600 Essex gave these books to Thomas Bodley, helping to seed Bodley’s new library at Oxford.
+In 1600 Essex gave these books to Thomas Bodley, helping to seed Bodley’s new library at the University of Oxford.

 Dates above are approximate.